Breakfast daily including a traditional sugar shack breakfast, 9 lunches, 10 three-course dinners including a farewell dinner in Old Town Montréal

 Day 4 NIAGARA FALLS–THOUSAND ISLANDS NATIONAL PARK–OTTAWA

 Travel this morning to Gananoque, where you’ll board your boat for a lunch CRUISE through the waterways of THOUSAND ISLANDS NATIONAL PARK.
 Continue to the nation’s capital of Ottawa, pleasantly framed by the banks of the Ottawa River and the Rideau Canal, for a 2-night stay.
 For dinner, maybe visit lively and colorful Byward Market and choose from its array of specialty restaurants.
+Dinner this evening is at a local restaurant.

 Day 5 OTTAWA